-The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey (as of January 1, 2020), New York, Rhode Island, Vermont and Virginia (as of January 1, 2021) to cap CO emissions from power generation facilities.117 Virginia withdrew from RGGI effective January 1, 2024.
+The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey (as of January 1, 2020), New York, Rhode Island, Vermont and Virginia (as of January 1, 2021) to cap $\rm CO_2$ emissions from power generation facilities.
+121 Virginia withdrew from RGGI effective January 1, 2024.

 Delaware, Maryland and New Jersey are members of RGGI, and Virginia was a member from January 1, 2021 through 2023.
-New Jersey, a founding member of RGGI, opted out in 2011 but rejoined RGGI in 2020.118 Virginia joined RGGI on January 1, 2021, and left RGGI on December 31, 2023.
+New Jersey, a founding member of RGGI, opted out in 2011 but rejoined RGGI in 2020.
+Virginia joined RGGI on January 1, 2021, and left RGGI on December 31, 2023.
 A decision issued November 18, 2024, by the Floyd County Circuit Court of Virginia determined that the Governor lacked the authority to remove Virginia from RGGI.
-119 An appeal of the decision is pending.
+An appeal of the decision is pending in the Virginia Court of Appeals (Case No. 1494-23-4).
 Pennsylvania took action to join RGGI on April 23, 2022, but such action has been enjoined by court order on appeal.
-120 121 A decision on the merits of the appeal is pending at the Supreme Court of Pennsylvania.
+A decision on the merits of the appeal is pending at the Supreme Court of Pennsylvania.